PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

 NuGetGallery https://api.nuget.org/v3/index.json      True    60
 ```

+Note that PSGallery is a lower priority than NuGetGallery.

 1) Searching with only a package name specified, eg: `Find-PSResource 'TestModule'` or `Find-PSResource 'TestModule' -Repository '*'`
     * When the package exists in both repositories:
         ```